The Huel Daily Superblend Formula Explained

 As some conditions require dietary intervention, like with any food, please heed the notes below for the following conditions:

-Coeliac disease and dermatitis herpetiformis - Huel Daily Superblend is gluten-free and is made with no gluten-containing ingredients.
+Celiac disease: Huel Daily Superblend is gluten-free and is made with no gluten-containing ingredients.

-Inborn errors of metabolism – if you have a glycogen storage disorder (GSD) or other inborn error of metabolism where you require dietary manipulation, you must consult your doctor or specialist clinician before having Huel Daily Superblend.
+Inborn errors of metabolism: if you have a glycogen storage disorder (GSD) or other inborn error of metabolism where you require dietary manipulation, you must consult your doctor or specialist clinician before having Huel Daily Superblend.

-Children – Huel Daily Superblend is not suitable for children under 4 years of age, and children under 12 years should consult their doctor before using.
+Children: Huel Daily Superblend is not suitable for children under 4 years of age, and children under 12 years should consult their doctor before using.

-Eating disorders - we recommend that individuals with eating disorders only have Huel Daily Superblend after discussing it with their doctor or relevant clinician.
+Eating disorders: we recommend that individuals with eating disorders only have Huel Daily Superblend after discussing it with their doctor or relevant clinician.

-Huel Daily Superblend is not suitable for those who suffer from phenylketonuria (PKU).
+Phenylketonuria (PKU): Huel Daily Superblend is not suitable for those who suffer from phenylketonuria (PKU).

 Allergen Advice